THE CHILDREN'S HOLOCAUST MEMORIAL

 |

 In 2017, a Committee was formed to ensure that the Memorial would be realised and the children’s efforts brought to fruition.
-This Committee included ex-Moriah school pupils, child survivors of the Holocaust including HCNZ's Founding Director, and staff and Chair of the Board.
+This Committee included ex-Moriah school pupils, child survivors of the Holocaust including the Centre's Founding Director, Inge Woolf, staff and Board Chair.

 There is nearly one metric tonne of buttons with a volume of 1.26 cubic metres laid within the tables which are mounted on plastic wheels wedged to welded steel legs.
-The industrial metal of the cabinets reflects the Nazi bureaucratic machine and the Holocaust’s industrialised death camps; the red wheels echo a child’s toy wagon.
+The industrial metal of the cabinets reflect the Nazi bureaucratic machine and the Holocaust’s industrialised death camps.
+The red wheels echo a child’s toy wagon.

 There is nearly one metric tonne of buttons with a volume of 1.26 cubic metres laid within the tables which are mounted on plastic wheels wedged to welded steel legs.
-The industrial metal of the cabinets reflects the Nazi bureaucratic machine and the Holocaust’s industrialised death camps; the red wheels echo a child’s toy wagon.
+The industrial metal of the cabinets reflect the Nazi bureaucratic machine and the Holocaust’s industrialised death camps.
+The red wheels echo a child’s toy wagon.

 The Children’s Holocaust Memorial was officially launched at the National Library of New Zealand